DTLaboratory/dtlaboratory.github.io/index.md

 its customers that supported multi-tenancy.
-No changes to the DTLab base code would be required to support multi-tenancy but the API calls to operate the system on behalf of the SAAS users should be sharded across clusters with tenant ID enforced in the sharding.
+No changes to the DTLab base code would be required to support multi-tenancy but the API calls to operate the system on behalf of the SAAS users should be sharded across clusters with tenant ID as the primary component of the shard key.

 Solution Strategy
 -------